Skip to main content

 VA Disability Ratings Explained: What Every Veteran Should Know About Combined Ratings

 Navigating the VA disability ratings system can feel overwhelming, but understanding how your ratings work is crucial for getting the benefits you've earned.
-Augustus Miles helps veterans understand this complex system every day, and our VA-accredited attorneys have seen how proper knowledge of combined ratings can make the difference between getting fair compensation and leaving money on the table.
+Augustus Miles helps veterans understand this complex system every day.
+Proper knowledge of combined ratings can mean the difference between fair compensation and leaving money on the table — and our VA-accredited attorneys have seen this play out in real claims.

 VA disability ratings determine your monthly tax-free compensation, and the system uses a unique mathematical formula that often surprises veterans.
 Whether you're filing your first claim or appealing an existing rating, knowing how combined ratings work empowers you to advocate for the benefits you deserve.